GitHub for project management

 Preamble

-While there are many options for project management software out there, I like using GitHub because it’s already managing my code and my work, and linked to my collaborators so it offers a streamlined way to communicate.
-It’s also one less account I need to have, which is a huge bonus in my mind.
+While there are many options for project management software out there, we use and teach GitHub because it’s already managing our code and our work, and linked to our collaborators so it offers a streamlined way to communicate.
+(It’s also one less account to manage, which is a huge bonus!).

 One of the reason we talk about Issues in Openscapes is because they are an excellent way to develop habits for using GitHub for your analytical project more broadly.